A Timber Carriage House For A Modern Derbyshire Home

 The process

 Stacey started researching garage building companies back in 2015, at the final stages of the house build.
-He found four businesses which fit his requirements, including us.
+He found four companies that appeared to meet his requirements, including us.
 He spoke with us and said we were “very helpful.”
 Due to some delays with the main construction works, he had to put the garage project on hold for a few years.

 In 2021, he decided to hire Chart Garages, because he found our communication to be “very prompt and clear - I got a quote the very next day.”
 Just before placing the order, our Christmas offer went live on the website, so he booked the installation even more eagerly.